seedstack/website/content/addons/functions/audit/index.md

 Several things can be configured via the props file

 ## The TrailWriters
-You can choose which TrailWriter(s) to use : fill in the property *org.seedstack.business.audit.writers* with the name or simple name of the class of the TrailWriters to use.
+You can choose which TrailWriter(s) to use : fill in the property *org.seedstack.audit.writers* with the name or simple name of the class of the TrailWriters to use.
 This property is optional: if empty, no writer will be used.

 ## The TrailExceptionHandlers
-You can choose which TrailExceptionHandler(s) to use : fill in the property `org.seedstack.business.audit.exceptionHandlers` with the name or simple name of the class of the TrailExceptionHandler to use.
+You can choose which TrailExceptionHandler(s) to use : fill in the property `org.seedstack.audit.exceptionHandlers` with the name or simple name of the class of the TrailExceptionHandler to use.
 This property is optional: if empty, every TrailExceptionHandler found on the classpath will be used.

 ## The LogbackTrailWriter
-If you choose to use the LogbackTrailWriter, you must fill the property `org.seedstack.business.audit.logPattern`.
+If you choose to use the LogbackTrailWriter, you must fill the property `org.seedstack.audit.logPattern`.
 It is the pattern that will be used when writing each message.
 It can be an EL expression, with the following properties available

  - event : the AuditEvent